 The roots of each tree were compartmentalized with a barrier extending vertically belowground to 100-cm-depth.
 A cemented layer of manganese nodules and clay was present at 90–100 cm depth, providing a natural horizontal barrier at the bottom of the rooting volume.
 Thus, the rooting volume of each tree was isolated from surrounding trees.
 However, some trees extended roots through this layer and acquired deep soil water in a previous experiment (Duursma et al., 2011).
 Soil was collected from an adjacent paddock and placed in the chambers in two layers (0–25 cm and from 25 cm to the hard layer) on 10 July 2012.
 Soils at the site were an alluvial formation of low-fertility sandy loam (Clarendon sand).

 Nursery seedlings of a local provenance of Eucalyptus tereticornis Sm. were established in 25 L pots inside the WTCs using the same soil.
 Eucalyptus tereticornis was chosen because it is a widespread and abundant tree across eastern Australia (Drake et al., 2015).
 Six potted trees were placed in each chamber on 5 December 2012; a single tree was selected based on size similarity within each treatment and planted in the chamber center on 12 March 2013.
 Trees assigned to the ambient and warmed temperature treatments had equivalent height and basal diameter when potted seedlings were placed into the WTCs in December 2012 (heights of 41.5 ± SE of 0.8 and 40.2 ± 1.8 cm; diameters of 2.4 ± 0.1 and 2.5 ± 0.1 mm in ambient and warmed treatment, respectively).
+Thus the experiment began with small seedlings, but subsequent growth over the 15-month study period was rapid and trees quickly grew into larger size classes.

-Six chambers tracked ambient Tair and six chambers tracked ambient Tair + 3°C warming (n = 6; ‘ambient’ and ‘warmed’ ); treatments started on 12 December 2012 (Drake et al. 2016b; Aspinwall et al. 2016).
+Six chambers tracked ambient Tair and six chambers tracked ambient Tair + 3°C warming (n = 6; ‘ambient’ and ‘warmed’ respectively); treatments started on 12 December 2012 (Drake et al. 2016b; Aspinwall et al. 2016).
 The average warming achieved was +2.9 °C (± sd of 0.3 across 466 days) for Tair, +2.2 °C (± sd of 0.4) for soil temperature at 5-cm-depth, +2.0 °C (± sd of 0.4) for soil temperature at 20-cm-depth, and +1.4 °C (± sd of 0.2) for soil temperature at 50-cm-depth.
-Trees were irrigated equally every 15 d with half the mean monthly rainfall.
-A water exclusion treatment was applied to half of the trees on 12 February 2014, resulting in a 2x2 factorial design between the experimental treatments of warming and drought (n = 3; abbreviated A-Wet, A-Dry, W-Wet, and W-Dry hereafter).
-Trees assigned to the drought treatment received no irrigation from 12 February 2014 through 5 May 2014, representing an extreme summer drought of nearly three months.
+Trees were irrigated equally every 15 d with half the mean monthly rainfall, which we consider the control treatment.
+A water exclusion treatment was applied to half of the trees on 12 February 2014, resulting in a 2x2 factorial design between the experimental treatments of warming and drought (n = 3; abbreviated A-Con, A-Dry, W-Con, and W-Dry hereafter).
+Trees assigned to the drought treatment received no irrigation from 12 February 2014 through 5 May 2014, representing a summer drought of nearly three months.
+A rainfall record from 1881-2014 from this area (Australian Bureau of Meteorology station 67021, station is <2 km from site) indicates that only three years (~2% of the record) had <20 mm precipitation during the months of the drought treatment, and 80% of the years had >100 mm precipitation.
+This suggests that our drought was relatively strong, in terms of the surface water addition during these months.

 Plant water status and soil water content